To view the most up to date information regarding current case locations and outbreaks, please visit the DHHS website here.

-- The GCSS Executive Team is meeting daily to monitor and respond to the evolving situation.
+- The GCSS Executive Team is meeting regularly to monitor and respond to the ongoing situation.

 - We are supporting services to access essential supplies, such as medication, and ensuring household items are available.

-- Some of our Office-based employees are starting to work from home where appropriate, and be available to support services with other duties.
+- Some of our Office-based employees are working from home where appropriate but remain available to support services with other duties.
 All the usual contact numbers are still in operation.

 - We are working with state and federal bodies to shape and guide the response for disability services.